Emirates airline chief sees opportunity in BAE-EADS merger

-SEATTLE The top buyer of the biggest Airbus jet said on Thursday it expects the proposed $45 billion merger of BAE Systems Plc (BAES.L) and Airbus parent EADS EAD.PA won't distract the company from delivering planes on time and could, in fact, be a positive.
+SEATTLE The top buyer of the biggest Airbus jet said on Thursday it expects the proposed $45 billion (27.67 billion pounds) merger of BAE Systems Plc and Airbus parent EADS won't distract the company from delivering planes on time and could, in fact, be a positive.

-Tim Clark, president of Emirates EMIRA.UL airline, said he doesn't think the distraction will affect the 90 Airbus A380 superjumbo jets the airline has on order.
-He said he would like to order 40 more of the 525-seat, double-decker jets, but the hub airport in Dubai, where the airline is based, is too small to hold that many.

 Clark was speaking at an industry conference in Seattle.